-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Union City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Union City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Union City is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Union City who work in office and administrative support (12.21%), food service (11.39%), and management occupations (8.67%).

 Compared to the rest of the country, citizens of Union City spend much less time in their cars: on average, their commute to work is only 17.08 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-In terms of college education, Union City is nearly on par with the US average for all cities of 21.84%: 20.57% of adults 25 and older in Union City have a bachelor's degree or advanced degree.
+The education level of Union City citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.57% of adults 25 and older in Union City have a college degree.